espressif/esp-at/docs/en/Compile_and_Develop/How_to_use_ESP_AT_Classic_Bluetooth.md

 ```
 +BTSTARTDISC:<bt_addr>,<dev_name>,<major_dev_class>,<minor_dev_class>,<major_srv_class>
 ```
-Initiate the connection using the connection command：
+Initiate the connection using the connection command:

 ```
 // conn_index: 0, sec_mode: 0 -> No security, remote_address
 AT+BTSPPCONN=0,0,"24:0a:c4:09:34:23"
 ```
-After the connection is established, the data can be sent and received：
+After the connection is established, the data can be sent and received:

 ```
 // conn_index: 0, data length: 30